Introduction

 cryptsetup luksFormat --type luks2 --pbkdf argon2id --hash sha512 --key-size 512 /dev/nvme0n1p6

-# Type YES to confirm, set encryption password
+# Type YES to confirm, set password

 # Open encrypted partition